FreeBSD manual

 The Microsoft Visual C++ compilers are also now being given away free.

-actually a cross-compiler targeting Win64.
-There's also a trimmed down
+latter is actually a cross-compiler targeting Win64.
+There's also a

-compiler (no java, or gfortran) suitable for building perl available
+trimmed down compiler (no java, or gfortran) suitable for building perl

 NOTE: If you're using a 32-bit compiler to build perl on a 64-bit